Skip to content

 Conduct win/loss analyses

-Sometimes, they’ll lead the study of sales deals to determine what activities commonly lead to success.
+Sometimes, they’ll lead the study of deals to determine what activities commonly lead to sales success.

 Determine and track sales KPIs